 Three credit hours of computer programming:

 CSC 101 Introduction to Programming 3

-22 11 1

-23 credit hours of of engineering:
+23 credit hours o of engineering:

 EGR 101 Introduction to Engineering 2

 EGR 102 Computer-Aided Engineering 3

 EGR 211 Solid Mechanics 4

 EGR 212 Linear Circuit Analysis 3

 EGR 213 Systems Engineering 3

 EGR 314 Engineering Thermodynamics 3

 EGR 401 Christian Ethics and Engineering 1

 EGR 481, 482 Senior Design Project 2,2

 33-37 additional credit hours of engineering (CIE, CPE, EGR, ELE, MEE) Credit hours in excess of requirements may be applied towards the three or four credit hours of free electives.

-36 credit hours of core requirements not included in the major.
+33-37 36 credit hours of core requirements not included in the major.

 Engineering students need only take nine credit hours of humanities (HUM) and need not take HUM 304.

-Three or four additional credit hours of free electives.
+Three or four add ditional credit hours of free electives.
+3-4

-Summary of required credit hours 97-100 in major requirements, 36 in core requirements not included in major, three or four in electives.
+97-100 in major uired credit hours requirements, 36 in core requirements najor, three or four in electives.
 Minimum 136

-Students completing the requirements for the BSE degree in four years (eight semesters) will be required to take 18 credit hours in two to four semesters that will incur extra tuition charges for the 18th credit hour (see page 174)
+Students completing the requirements for the BSE degree in four years (eight semesters) will be required to take 18 credit hours in two to four semesters that will incur extra tuition charges for the 18th credit hour (see page 182)